Another favourite gambit is the following bald claim:

 • "The Poor Widow In A Mansion would end up paying tax more than the millionaire in the flat next door"

-For a classic of the genre, I refer you to Boris Johnson's deluded ramblings in The Telegraph:
+For a classic of the genre, I refer you to Boris Johnson's article in The Telegraph:

 What about someone who owns several houses, all of them worth £1.9 million: why should he or she pay nothing, while someone who owns just one pricey home gets totally clobbered?